 Tammy Owens, assistant professor of diasporic youth cultures in the School of Critical Social Inquiry, is examining the histories of black girls in the domestic labor market, centering her work on the intersections of race, gender, and child labor during the 20th century.
 She’s conducting research in several mid-Atlantic locations, taking pictures, recording videos of routes the girls walked, and acquiring maps and documents.
 This will help her create a digital archive of black girlhood that will add to the content of her courses.

-Monique Roelofs, professor of philosophy in the School of Humanities, Arts, and Cultural Studies, is researching architectural designs that are focal points in books by acclaimed Latin American writers Alejo Carpentier and Julio Cortázar.
+Monique Roelofs, professor of philosophy in the School of Humanities, Arts, and Cultural Studies, is researching urban sites and architectural designs that are focal points in books by acclaimed Latin American writers Alejo Carpentier and Julio Cortázar.
 She is traveling to the cities in Carpentier’s and Cortázar’s texts — Havana and Buenos Aires, respectively — to study the dynamics of decolonial, cosmopolitan, and aesthetic interaction catalyzed by the characters in their books.
 Upon returning to Hampshire, she will revise three courses, among them two she will co-teach with Norman Holland, associate professor of Hispano literatures.
 Her work will also strengthen the partnership Hampshire recently formed with the Alejo Carpentier Foundation, in Havana, a component of the College’s longstanding Cuba exchange program.